projectcalico/calico/getting-started/kubernetes/hardway/overview.md

 ---
 title: Calico the hard way
-description: A tutorial (ala Kelsey Hightower) about Calico under the covers
+description: A tutorial for installing Calico the hard way.
 canonical_url: '/getting-started/kubernetes/hardway/index'
 ---